 • Keep incisions clean and inspect daily for signs of infection.

 • Keep head elevated; sleep with head on 2 pillows.

-• Do not use hair dye or permanent solution until approved by your surgeon.
+• Do not use hair dye until approved by your surgeon.

 • You may use cold saline compresses for comfort and to help decrease the swelling.